 Save this car now, and view it in your Showroom!Save to My Showroom

 The best-selling model offered by VW in the United States, the 2015 Volkswagen Jetta has gotten a number of upgrades over the past two years to keep it viable in the face of tougher competition from new and revised compact four-door sedans.
 Now in its fifth model year, the Mexican-built Jetta gets two new and more fuel-efficient engines--one gasoline, one diesel--along with a slightly refreshed interior, a handful of very minor updates to the exterior styling, and various new active-safety features.

 The Jetta offers a multitude of powertrains, not only gasoline and diesel, but also a low-volume hybrid version.
 Their range lets the VW sedan be many things to many different buyers, though it has a lot of ground to cover.
 It must squeeze in what might be the most usable amount of interior space in the compact class; deliver an impressive sweet spot of performance, refinement, and fuel economy; and pack in plenty of features, all while keeping the price point in the mid-$20,000 range.
-Somehow, the Jetta accomplishes all of that, while a multitude of powertrains allows it to be all things to almost all people.
-At least those shopping for compact cars, anyhow.
+Somehow, the Jetta seems to accomplish all of that, and its sales reflect that success.